ruoat/definitions/integrations.md

 ### Kanta
 #### Read operations
 ODA will read prescriptions and information about previous encounters from Kanta.
-If this information would be used to prefill forms on behalf of citizen, the user would have to fill in the information manually.
+Some of this information could be used to prefill forms on behalf of citizen.
+If Kanta data can’t be read the user would have to fill in the information manually.

 _TODO: Analyze the effects on the UI components used by professionals_
 _TBD: Can the data be kept in a cache and on what conditions?_